-Now, if you know anything about me you would know that I’m all about the beaches (no pun intended).
+Now, if you know anything about me you would know that I’m all about the beaches on the Greek islands.

 If there’s one thing I can assure you it’s that a trip to Milos will leave you with a sore neck.